junkdog/graftt/README.md

+_psst. this is still WIP, a lot of core functionality hasn't been wired or implemented yet._

-# graftt - transplant bytecode using simple class templats
+# graftt - annotation-driven bytecode surgery

 Extend existing classes by grafting bytecode from *Transplant* classes.
 Transplants are plain java classes; annotations define interactions with the target class.